 What We Do

 The service follows the standard form of Presbyterian worship as found in the Church of Scotland's Book of Common Order (1994).

-Holy Communion is normally celebrated on the first Sunday of each month.
-In accordance with the practice of the Church of Scotland, members of any branch of the Church are invited to receive the sacrament.
+Holy Communion is normally celebrated on the first Sunday of each month and, in accordance with the practice of the Church of Scotland, members of any branch of the Church are invited to receive the sacrament.